 As a result of the serious consequences that the isolation measures decreed by the government had on the local economy, the Argentine legislative agenda is essentially focused on establishing measures that allow the reactivation of economic activity.
-Consequently, no significant change is in sight in the general regime described, applicable to M&A litigation.
+Consequently, no significant change is expected in the general regime described applicable to M&A litigation.

 1 Martín Torres Girotti is a partner and Melisa Romero is a senior associate at Bomchil.